Skip to Main Content

 With ODU Digital Commons, you can:

-• DEMONSTRATE your research impact with monthly usage statistics provided by Bepress, the producers of Digital Commons.
+• DEMONSTRATE your research impact with monthly usage statistics provided by Digital Commons.
 This can facilitate the tenure and promotion process.

 • ARCHIVE your scholarly and creative work, so that you know where you can always find it.
 You retain all previously-held rights to your works.
 The Digital Commons accepts your copyright ownership and allows you to freely and legally link to your research output.

-• HOST a peer-reviewed journal or conference with built-in publishing tools.
+• HOST a peer-reviewed journal or conference with built-in publishing tools (NOTE: As of August 2024, we are not accepting new journal requests until further notice).

 BENEFITS TO THE UNIVERSITY:

-1. Increases the global visibility of ODU research, scholarly and creative output -- ODU Strategic Plan 1st goal
+1. Increases the global visibility of ODU research along with scholarly and creative output

 3. Provides long-term archiving and preservation of ODU research and other works